Digital blackface: Examples

-In his 2023 CNN analysis piece on digital blackface, writer John Blake highlights instances where "White" individuals share content like the "Ain't Nobody Got Time for That" video, Crying Jordan and Tyra Banks memes, and a popular GIF of drag queen RuPaul.
+In his 2023 CNN analysis piece on digital Blackface, writer John Blake highlights instances where "White" individuals share content like the "Ain't Nobody Got Time for That" video, Crying Jordan and Tyra Banks memes, and a popular GIF of drag queen RuPaul.
 He suggests that such actions could constitute the unintentional perpetuation of "one of the most insidious forms of contemporary racism."
 A 2022 article in Women's Health asserts that non-Black people using popular GIFs featuring Black individuals, such as Stanley Hudson from The Office or Raven-Symoné, can be considered a form of digital blackface.
 The article suggests that the use of viral audio on platforms like TikTok and Instagram Reels, where non-Black individuals co-opt audio featuring Black voices for their own content, could also be considered a form of digital blackface.
 Examples include using popular songs or catchphrases associated with Black creators, such as the "material girl" song or sound bites like "what was the reason" or "it must be nice."

 Criticism

 Digital blackface has been described as a "digital expression of societally engrained oppression" experienced by Black individuals, who are often commodified and treated as a labor tool rather than as individuals.
-Critics argue that it is problematic as it reinforces negative stereotypes about Black people, reducing their complexity to a single, often negative narrative.
+Critics argue that it is problematic, as it reinforces negative stereotypes about Black people, reducing their complexity to a single, often negative, narrative.
 This includes portraying Black individuals as overly animated, loud, aggressive, angry, hypersexual, or overly comedic, and, particularly for women, as excessively sassy.
-Psychologist Jardin Dogan contends that digital blackface is not just about perpetuating stereotypes but also involves cultural appropriation, as non-Black individuals can adopt a Black identity that they can discard at will, contrasting with the daily confrontation Black individuals face with their race, lacking the privilege to shed it when it's no longer convenient or trendy.
+Psychologist Jardin Dogan contends that digital blackface, in addition to perpetuating stereotypes, also involves cultural appropriation, as non-Black individuals can adopt a Black identity that they can discard at will, contrasting with the daily confrontation Black individuals face with their race, lacking the privilege to shed it when it's no longer convenient or trendy.